TimWillebrands/bresenham-lighting-engine/README.md

 ## What is this madness?

-This is a lighting engine that said "nah fam" to GPU shaders and decided to use **Bresenham line algorithms** for ray casting instead.
+This is an experimental lighting engine that said "nah fam" to GPU shaders and decided to use **Bresenham line algorithms** for ray casting instead.

 The core idea is simple:
 - Cast rays using classic line-drawing algorithms